 Deportation Lawyer in Chicago

-Whether you face deportation due to a crime, entering the country without permission or remaining in the country after your visa expires — we can help.
+Whether you face deportation due to a crime, entering the country without permission, or remaining in the country after your visa expires — the experienced Chicago deportation lawyers at Sverdloff Law can help.

-If you or a member of your family has been scheduled for a deportation or removal hearing, you need to hire an attorney who understands the most effective strategies to successfully fight removal.
+If you or a member of your family has been scheduled for a deportation or removal hearing in Chicago, you need to hire a deportation attorney who understands the most effective strategies to successfully fight removal.
 We understand that many immigrants to the United States don’t have an option to return to their home country.
 We make sure that every piece of evidence and legal strategy is part of your removal defense.

 What is a Removal Proceeding?